 CRM management could also be considered a back—office operation, especially regarding forecasting, supply chain management, and inventory control.

-Executives spend up to 25% of their time on personal activities at work, and the rise of remote work has further blurred the line between personal and work tasks.
+Executives spend up to 25% of their work time on personal activities, and the rise of remote work has further blurred the line between personal and professional tasks.

 Examples of personal tasks a virtual assistant can tackle include:

-Another way businesses utilize virtual assistants is for specialized skills needed either occasionally or continuously.
-These skills often exceed those typically offered by a traditional administrative assistant; therefore, these roles require extensive training.
-In this scenario, you would want to hire a virtual assistant whose primary focus is your specialized work.
+Another way businesses use virtual assistants is for specialized skills that are needed on either an occasional or ongoing basis.
+These skills often go beyond what a traditional administrative assistant typically offers; therefore, these roles require thorough training and development.
+In this case, you would want to hire a virtual assistant whose main focus is your specialized work.

 Examples of specialized virtual assistant skills include: